7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

 A sense of blockage or difficulty during swallowing (dysphagia) is one of the weird symptoms of a hiatal hernia.

-Dysphagia can be a symptom of any type of hiatal hernia (both the sliding and the paraesophageal type.
+Dysphagia can be a symptom of any hiatal hernia (both the sliding and the paraesophageal type.

-It is often due to partial mechanical obstruction at the junction between your esophagus and your stomach.
+It is often due to partial mechanical obstruction at the junction between your esophagus and stomach.

 Dysphagia may not present at the early stages of hiatal hernia.
 However, call your doctor if you experience new-onset dysphagia.
 Dysphagia can be a sign of a complicated hiatal hernia.